aureezzhenx/AMXX-ZombieTheHero-m4m3ts/README.md

-Zombie The Hero m4m3ts NextGen 2017 Version
+# Zombie The Hero m4m3ts NextGen 2017 Version.
 Developed by aureezz (facebook.com/aureezz)

 This mod compatible playing with BOT